lisavader/plasmidEC/README.md

 usage: bash plasmidEC.sh [-i INPUT] [-o OUTPUT] [options]

 Mandatory arguments:
-  -i INPUT              input .fasta file
+  -i INPUT              input .fasta or .gfa file
   -o OUTPUT             output directory

 Optional arguments:
   -h                    Display this help message and exit.
   -c CLASSIFIERS        Classifiers to be used, in lowercase and separated by a comma.
   -s SPECIES            Select one of the pre-loaded species ("Escherichia coli", "Klebsiella pneumoniae", "Acinetobacter baumannii", "Salmonella enterica", "Pseudomonas aeruginosa", "Enterococcus faecium", "Enterococcus faecalis", "Staphylococcus aureus").
+  -l LENGTH             Minimum length of contigs to be classified (default = 1000).
   -t THREADS            nr. of threads used by PlaScope, Platon and RFPlasmid (default = 8).
   -p plascope DB path   Full path for a custom plascope DB.
 Needed for using plasmidEC with species other than pre-loaded species.
 Not compatible with -s.
   -d plascope DB name   Name of the custom plascope DB.
 Not compatible with -s.